-Okeechobee Virtual Instruction Program (OVS 7023) is a provider-operated program contracted with NEFEC to provide part-time or full-time options for students in Kindergarten through 12th grade.
-All instructors are employed by NEFEC and are highly qualified, Florida certified teachers who have undergone a background check.
-For eligibility requirements for the OVIP programs, refer to the Enrollment in Virtual Program section.

-3. The District may offer a full-time or part-time program of core courses for students in grades 9 through 12 enrolled in dropout prevention; academic intervention; Department of Juvenile Justice (DJJ); or community colleges in order to meet class size requirements.
+- 2. Okeechobee Virtual Instruction Program (OVS 7006) is a provider-operated FRANCHISE contracted with Florida Virtual School to provide part-time or full-time options for students in Kindergarten through 12th grade.
+All instructors are employed by the Okeechobee County School Board and are highly qualified, Florida certified teachers who have undergone a background check.
+For eligibility requirements for the OVS programs, refer to the Enrollment in Virtual Program section. - 3.
+The District may offer a full-time or part-time program of core courses for students in grades 9 through 12 enrolled in dropout prevention; academic intervention; Department of Juvenile Justice (DJJ); or community colleges in order to meet class size requirements.